Atazz/P3nT3sT/photo/README.md

-Here is all the photos
+# Here is all the photos for the notes